Are you telling a story?

 Each Mudrooms event features a musician or group of musicians.
 They will play before the first storyteller and before the fifth storyteller.
 There is a 15 minute intermission between storytellers four and five.

 The Big Night

 Feel free to arrive early to get familiar with the space, throw a coat on a couple of seats to reserve and check in with Mudrooms board members.
 You’ll be asked to sign a media release waiver granting permission to air your story on KTOO.

 Our MC will kick things off and introduce the night’s housts.
-The hosts will provide some banter, welcome the crowd and explain a little bit about what Mudrooms is all about, like the format and the evening’s theme.
+The hosts will provide some banter, welcome the crowd and explain a little bit about what Mudrooms is all about, including the format and the evening’s theme.
 If you’ve been ignoring your inbox this is where you might want to perk up.
 A doe call will sound at the 5 minute mark; a buck call if a storyteller reaches 7 minutes.